MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-get-started.md

 You can build an application in PowerApps on this data and have the SDK and PowerApps work with the same data.

-## Advanced - Inspecting CDS HTTPS interactions
+## Advanced - Inspecting Common Data Service HTTPS interactions

-You can dig a bit deeper into the interactions the CDS client library is making with the CDS web service APIs.
+You can dig a bit deeper into the interactions the client library is making with the web service APIs.

 For this step you need to download [Fiddler](http://www.telerik.com/fiddler), a free web debugging proxy.
-After registering, downloading and installing the Fiddler tool, you can follow the steps to [configure Fiddler to decrypt HTTPS traffic](http://docs.telerik.com/fiddler/configure-fiddler/tasks/decrypthttps) since the CDS web service APIs are based on HTTPS.
+After registering, downloading, and installing the Fiddler tool, you can follow the steps to [configure Fiddler to decrypt HTTPS traffic](http://docs.telerik.com/fiddler/configure-fiddler/tasks/decrypthttps) since the web service APIs are based on HTTPS.

 **Note**: By performing the steps described in Telerik Fiddler documentation and allowing HTTPS traffic to be decrypted, you are exposing your computer to security risks, for which Microsoft cannot be held responsible.
 Please consult Telerik Fiddler documentation for details of these risks.